US voters hear a stark message in the presidential race: The country's fate is on the line

 The two are now college students and acquaintances at the University of Virginia.
 But they see the election completely differently, in part because of their experiences hailing from immigrant families.

-As Soodan registered UVA students to vote on a recent Friday, he said the election is crucial to preserving democracy and making a statement that hate should not have a home in America.
+As Soodan registered UVA students to vote on a recent Friday, he said the election is crucial to preserving democracy.

-“That sort of hatred — we’ve already seen what that can cause,” said Soodan, standing near the campus walkway used seven years ago by the “Unite the Right” marchers.
+“That sort of hatred — we’ve already seen what that can cause,” he said.
 “And I think that this election is one of the ways we can do that to where we can say, no, we don’t want this, we don’t like this.”

-Romero said he feared a Harris victory would push the country to the point of no return.
-He defended Trump and said his words were often misunderstood, including when he suggested that migrants who are in the U.S. and have committed murder did so because “it’s in their genes.”
+Romero defended Trump and said his words were often misunderstood, including when he suggested that migrants who are in the U.S. and have committed murder did so because “it’s in their genes.”

 Romero praised Trump’s overall impact on the economy, border and the nation’s international stability, and he felt Biden’s policies had fallen short: “If we get four more years, then this is not going to be reversible.”